Territorial disputes in the South China Sea: South China Sea Arbitration

 In 2013, the Philippines initiated an arbitration against China on South China Sea issues, with its initial petition disputing the nine-dash line's validity, China's environmental impact, and the legality of China's contact with Filipino vessels in the area.
 In 2015, the Philippines added contentions based on China's land reclamation projects.

 Both China and Taiwan stated that they did not recognize the tribunal and insisted that the matter should be resolved through bilateral negotiations with other claimants.
 As part of its grounds for nonparticipation and nonacceptance, China cited the fact that China is a signatory to the 2006 UNCLOS exclusion clause which removes sovereignty and boundary delimitations issues from arbitration procedures.

 The merits hearing proceeded without China's presence and the arbitration result favored the Philippines on most of its contentions.

 In September 2020, Philippine president Rodrigo Duterte again rejected China's claims to the disputed waters and said, "The award is now part of international law, beyond compromise and beyond the reach of passing governments to dilute, diminish, or abandon."

 In response to the ruling, political scientist Graham Allison stated, "None of the five permanent members of the UN Security Council have ever accepted any international court's ruling when (in their view) it infringed their sovereignty or national security interests.
 Thus, when China rejects the Court's decision in this case, it will be doing just what the other great powers have repeatedly done for decades."

 On 17 September 2020, France, Germany, and the United Kingdom issued a joint note verbale recognizing the PCA ruling and challenging China's claims.

 A legal scholar at De La Salle University observed that discarding the historical claims of the PRC, ROC, and Vietnam is unrealistic.
 Application of the United Nations Convention on the Law of the Sea and proposed solutions must account for such concerns.

+On 12 July 2026, a joint statement was issued by Japan, the Philippines, the U.S., Britain, Australia, Canada, New Zealand, Estonia, Germany, Italy, Latvia, Lithuania, Slovenia and Romania to mark the 10th anniversary of the 2016 South China Sea ruling.
+The statement said that the ruling was final and should be respected, rejecting China's claims over most of the South China Sea.
+China dismissed the ruling, stood by its claims, and said countries from outside the region were only making tensions worse.

+On 12 July 2026, Taiwan's Ministry of Foreign Affairs restated the Republic of China's "Four Principles" on the South China Sea dispute.
+It said disputes should be resolved peacefully under international law, stressed the importance of freedom of navigation, and warned against actions that could raise tensions in the region.
+The statement came on the 10th anniversary of the 2016 international ruling rejecting China's claims in the South China Sea.